Adolis García Player Props: Rangers vs. Astros

 Adolis García At The Plate

-- Garcia leads Texas with 82 hits, batting .263 this season with 37 extra-base hits.
+- Garcia has 83 hits, which is best among Texas hitters this season, while batting .262 with 38 extra-base hits.

-- Among qualified hitters, he ranks 65th in batting average, while his on-base percentage ranks 75th and he is 16th in slugging.
+- He ranks 70th in batting average, 78th in on base percentage, and 17th in slugging among the qualified hitters in MLB.

-- Garcia will look to extend his five-game hitting streak.
-He's batting .333 with three homers in his last games.
+- Garcia will look to extend his six-game hitting streak.
+He's batting .318 with two homers over the course of his last games.

-- Garcia has driven in a run in 36 games this season (44.4%), including 16 games with more than one RBI (19.8%).
+- In 36 games this year (43.9%), Garcia has picked up an RBI, and in 16 of those games (19.5%) he had two or more.
 He has also driven in three or more of his team's runs in six contests.

-- He has scored in 50.6% of his games this season, with more than one run scored in 17.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.